embvm/embvm-core/README.md

 Note that this project is dual-licensed.
 The open-source version of this project is released under GPLv3.
 [Commercial licenses](https://embeddedartistry.com/product/embedded-virtual-machine-commercial-license), which provide holders with the ability to create and distribute software without open-source obligations, can be purchased in the [Embedded Artistry store](https://embeddedartistry.com/store).
 For other open-source licenses, please see the [Software Inventory](docs/software_inventory.xlsx).

 See the [LICENSE](LICENSE) file for further licensing details.

+## Acknowledgments

+I would like to thank the following individuals for their direct contributions to this project:

+* Rozi Harris, who has tirelessly listened to ideas, reviewed the framework architecture, and edited documentation

+I would like to thank the following individuals for their inspiration on this project:

+* Ruth Malan, who inspired the architecture documentation and process
+* James Grenning, who taught me the value of Test-Driven Development (TDD)
+* Jerry Fitzpatrick, who inspired many of the guidelines and practices that were used to build this framework

+I would like to thank the following individuals for the open source libraries that have been incorporated into this framework:

+* John Wellbelove for the [Embedded Template Library](http://etlcppc.com)
+* Jonathan Müller for [type_safe](https://github.com/foonathan/type_safe) and [debug_assert](https://github.com/foonathan/debug_assert)

 **[Back to top](#table-of-contents)**